hichambenh5/BankSystemLayered-Architecture/README.md

 ## ▶️ Getting Started

-### 🔑 Demo Account (for testing)
+### 🔑 Demo Account

-You can log in using the following credentials:
+Use the following credentials to explore the system:

 * **Username:** `Admin2`
 * **Password:** `12345`

 ---

+### ⚙️ Setup Instructions

+1. Clone the repository
+2. Open the solution file in Visual Studio
+3. Configure the database connection in `App.config`
+4. Run the project

+---

 ## 💡 Future Improvements

-* Add Logging System
-* Improve Exception Handling
+* Implement centralized logging system
+* Enhance exception handling strategy
-* Convert to Web API (ASP.NET Core)
+* Migrate to Web API using ASP.NET Core
-* Add Reporting Dashboard
+* Add analytics & reporting dashboard

 ---

 ## 📌 Notes

-This project is built for learning and demonstrating real-world backend and system design concepts, including transaction handling, layered architecture, and role-based security.
+This project demonstrates practical backend concepts such as:

+* Transaction management
+* Role-based security
+* Layered architecture design

+It is designed to simulate real-world banking system behavior in a desktop environment.

 ---

 ## 👨‍💻 Author

 **Hicham Benhemine**